BDAthlon/2017-Rm4120-1/README.md

 ## Run Instructions

-First, users are required to clone or download the project.
-Once they have acquired a version of the project, they will need to open an instance of a server.
-To do that, they will need to open python and enter in the following command in the terminal: "python3 -m http.server 8080".
-Then, users will need to navigate to the downloaded project and open the file 'index.html' with a web browser (recommended Google Chrome).
-Once the web browser is started, in the search bar, users will be to type 'localhost 8080'.
+1. Users are required to clone or download the project.
+2. Open python and enter in the following command in the terminal: "python3 -m http.server 8080".
+They will need to open an instance of a server
+3. Navigate to the downloaded project.
+4. Open the file 'index.html' with a web browser (recommended Google Chrome).
+5. In the open web browser, type 'localhost 8080' in the search bar.

 You have now accessed GlyphViz!
 Please search away!